EmaanBashir/Dictionary-Application/README.md

 # Dictionary-Application
-A simple dictionary application implementing datastructures like trie, array and vector
+A simple dictionary application developed in c++ using Qt, implementing datastructures like trie, array and vector